-A corollary to Yar'Adua's legitimacy crisis, which violates the preparatory and fulfillment conditions of felicity, is his undue deference to former President Obasaniatam leadership style as contained in his inaugural speech.
-His words: the tribit the reportor-life and reversais would consider any doubling floornes about the covernment's resolve to On behalf of all our people, I salute you, Mr. President, for your vision, wourse courage, and your boundless energy in creating the roadmap toward that united and economically thriving Nigeria that we seek in The administration of President Obaşanjo has laid the foundation upon which we can build our future prosperity nutse Our goal now is to build on the greatest accomplishments of the past few years it 2011 sound the next moment to reverse his policies considered as draconian and anti-people.
+A corollary to Yar'Adua's legitimacy crisis, which yielates the preparatory and it fulfillment conditions of felicity, is his undue deference to former President Obasania in leadership style as contained in his inaugural speech.
+His words:

+On behalf of all our people, I salute you.
+Mr. President, for your vision, your ecourage, and your boundless energy in creating the roadmap toward that united and economically thriving Nigeria that we seek.
+The administration of President Obaşanjo has laid the foundation upon which we can build our future prosperity out our goal now is to build on the greatest accomplishments of the past few years its out.